fxkurou/miniature-octo-funicular/README.md

-# Mission Management API
+# SCA API

 This Django-based API allows the management of missions, targets, and spy cats.
 The API supports CRUD operations for missions, the ability to update targets within a mission, and the management of spy cats and their availability.

 ## Overview

-The **Mission Management API** is designed to manage missions for spy cats.
+The **SCA API** is designed to manage missions for spy cats.
 Each mission can have multiple targets, and a spy cat can be assigned to a mission.
 Once a mission is marked as complete, the assigned cat is made available for new assignments, and targets can be updated or completed within a mission.

 ## Features